 independent feature film

 Hailed as one of the most secretive, unsolved, unjust aspects of the British empire.
 “Chagos” in a feature film set around the highly controversial US Army base situated on the Chagos Archipelago.
-We will go into production in May 2022.

 independent feature documentary